ParanoidUser/codewars-handbook/kata/7-kyu/between-extremes/README.md

 `[1, 434, 555, 34, 112]` should return `554` (i.e., `555 - 1`).

-The array will contain a minimun of two elements.
+The array will contain a minimum of two elements.
 Input data range guarantees that `max-min` will cause no integer overflow.